elixir-europe/MARS/README.md

 └── README.md
 ```

-- **mars-cli**: Source code of the Python library to submit (meta)data to the repositories.
-See README in [MARS-CLI repository](https://github.com/elixir-europe/mars-cli.git) to read more on how to use the command line tool.
 - **repository-services**: Code to deploy repository API endpoints that can accept ISAJSON.
 See [README](/repository-services/README.md) for deployment instructions.
     - **repository-api.md**: Describing the receipt standard for repository APIs to follow.
 - **test-data**: Test data to be used in a submission.